alisqi/fullstack-engineer-assessment/README.md

 # Overview
-This is a generic calculator that uses the Twig expression engine to perform calculations.
+In this repository is a generic calculator that uses the Twig expression engine to perform calculations.
 We would like for you to improve it in your own way, so it could be used by a customer to perform test calculations using their own expressions.

 This test is based on a production-deployed solution that our customers use daily: the [AlisQI Expression Engine](https://help.alisqi.com/advanced-calculations)